RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Chapters/Activities/Podcast.md

 ## Podcast Name & Company Name
-- Why and storie behind name?
+- Why and story behind name?
 - Business & Monetization : Advertisements for business, Sponsers for podcast, Merch etc.
 - Goal : What you want to achive by creating a podcast
 - FUTURE : Offline studio and inviting guests.